xdexer/arduino_water_solution/README.md

 # Future plans

-- Update the loop logic to not rely so heavily on delay method (as it will block looping) e.g. we won't be able to update LCD when watering is taking place
-- Make counter for watering time and show info on screen
 - Make all the variables needed to be set for configuring the watering conditions set in constants.hpp
+- Adjust how frequently check the moisture level to average
+- Catch potential bugs, manually test the solution and refactor code